-DUI Collisions increased in 2023 even while DUI arrests also increased from 183 in 2022 to 220 in 2023.
-The increase in arrests may be attributed to increased funding from the California Office of Traffic Safety for specific DUI enforcement.
-However, OTS has strict criteria for funding that require minimum staffing and procedures.
-It is always a challenge to prepare and staff these large details in advance.
 Most of our DUI arrests can be attributed to a small number of officers in the department.
 DUI detections and investigations can be time consuming and complex, especially when a search warrant is required for testing.
-Officers with specialized training and dedicated to DUI detection have been found to have higher detection and arrest rates for DUI.
-We have seen success with providing advanced DUI training and conference officers.
+Officers with specialized training and equipment, assigned specifically to DUI detection have been found to have higher detection and arrest rates for DUI.
+We have seen success in recruiting more officers to work DUI patrol by providing advanced DUI training and conferences.
+The department currently has one DRE-certified officer.
+Three officers will be DRE certified by July 1, 2025.